-This means that in Section H1, if a fire department counts one firefighter injury, one civilian fire injury, and one civilian fatality, the department would also include one Fire Service Casualty Module and two Civilian Fire Casualty Modules with the incident report.
+This means that in Section H1, if a fire department counts 1 firefighter injury, 1 civilian fire injury, and 1 civilian fatality, the department would also include 1 Fire Service Casualty Module and 2 Civilian Fire Casualty Modules with the incident report.
 If a fire department does not include a casualty module for each casualty reported in Section H1, a warning error is returned by the system stating that the number of casualties reported on the Basic Module does not match the number of casualty modules.
 If a fire department receives this error after entering its casualty numbers and its casualty modules, the department should verify that it has entered a casualty module for each casualty counted in Section H1 of the Basic Module.

 Sample coding scenarios for casualties

-A firefighter is taking part in a training evolution and is injured when he falls off a ladder.
-The fire department should create a report with an Emergency Medical Services (EMS) Incident Type code, indicate in Section H1 of the Basic Module one fire service injury, and attach a Fire Service Casualty Module.
+A firefighter is taking part in a training event and is injured when falling off a ladder.
+The fire department should create a report with an emergency medical services (EMS) Incident Type code, indicate in Section H1 of the Basic Module 1 fire service injury, and attach a Fire Service Casualty Module.